Battery and Aggravated Battery in Florida

 (b) Causes great bodily harm, permanent disability, or permanent disfigurement.

 Felony battery under Section 784.041, is a lesser included offense of aggravated battery under Florida Statute 784.041.
-Felony battery is a third-degree felony and punishable by up to five years in prison and a $5,000 fine.
+Felony battery is a third-degree felony and is punishable by up to five years in prison and a $5,000 fine.

 Florida Charges for Aggravated Battery on a Pregnant Female